vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Sunday 2026-05-17, I skipped all exercises to save time and energy and fit cyclic personal chores as well as a bunch of catch-up work.

+## 2026-05-23: skipped jogging and strength exercises

+On Saturday 2026-05-23, I skipped jogging and strength exercises to conserve time and energy and fit in meal prep and other tasks.
+This was after five days of not skipping exercises, so it felt like a relatively safe skip.
+I did hand gripper exercises as usual.